Gear

 The only lighting that I use is the Lume Cube.
 The kit comes with a tripod amount and a phone adaptor.

-The light is a rechargeable, dimmable, waterproof constant LED light that fits in a pocket.
+The light is a rechargeable, dimmable, waterproof, constant LED light that fits in a pocket.

-Very versatile and the only light that I recommend.
+It is very versatile and the only light that I recommend.

 Samson Q2U microphone (for my podcast)

 Yes I have my own Podcast, the Photography Explained Podcast.
 And this is the mic that I use.
+The good old Samson Q2U.

 How did I choose this?
 Pat told to… Simple.